Why Investing is Important?

 Post Office Monthly Income Scheme (POMIS):

 A government-backed savings scheme issued via a post office savings account.
 The scheme allows investors to set aside and save a certain amount of income every month.
 The rate of interest is much higher than that of bank savings.
 It is one of the few schemes that provide an opportunity for each and every age group of investors to own a savings account that provides monthly income.

 Any individual can deposit a lump sum amount of Rs.
 1 thousand to a maximum ofRs.4.5 lakh.
 The same shall be deposited into the scheme for a tenure of 5 years.
 And, the savings account shall provide interest income to the investor at a rate of 6.5% – 7% (rates shall vary) credited monthly calculated based on the annually.
 No such tax deductions are provided and the interest income shall be taxable as per the slab rate applicable (Tax exemption available for senior citizens only).

 Investing in precious metals is known as bullion investing.
-Purchase of Gold and Silver coins, bars, and other minted metals as an investment purpose.
+Purchase of Gold and Silver coins, bars, and other minted metals for investment purposes.
 Purely based on the market price of gold and silver (excluding making charges), these investments are a perfect hedge against inflation if done over a long period of time.
 When investing, an individual has to not consider the design and markings of the asset but purely invest based on the base metal quality and quantity.

-Bank savings account maintained under the regulations of the banking Act 1949.
-It is a simple saving, withdrawal account with regulated access.
+Bank savings accounts are maintained under the regulations of the banking Act 1949.
+It is a simple saving and withdrawal account with regulated access.
 Provides an interest income of 3% – 4% on an annual basis.
 The interest income is eligible for deductions up to Rs.
 10,000 u/s 80TTA.
 And, excess income is taxable based on slab rates.

 Recurring Deposit Account: